richiehsiung/InstagramDMDeleterScript/README.md

     Firefox: Ctrl+Shift+K

-Deletes ALL Messages in Chat, will add instructions for specific range
+Deletes ALL LOADED Messages in chat, will add instructions for specific range